json-schema-org/json-schema-org.github.io/work-in-progress/WIP-json-schema-release-notes.md

 layout: page
 ---

-There are a few breaking changes with newer keywords based on community feedback, and internally there has been a lot of restructuring through a new concept called vocabularies, but on the whole things are mostly the same.
+There are a few non-breaking changes with keywords being deprecated and slates for removal, and a few newer keywords based on community feedback.
+Internally there has been a lot of restructuring through a new concept called vocabularies, but on the whole things are mostly the same.

 * TOC
 {:toc}